johns-coderoom/RNA-Seq-Analysis1/README.md

 ## Project Overview

-This repository documents an introductory single-cell RNA sequencing (scRNA-seq) data analysis pipeline for Peripheral Blood Mononuclear Cells (PBMCs).
+This repository documents single-cell RNA sequencing (scRNA-seq) data analysis pipeline for Peripheral Blood Mononuclear Cells (PBMCs).
 The project aims to demonstrate fundamental steps in scRNA-seq analysis using Python and the `scanpy` library.

 ## Dataset